Strength and Weakness in Interview: Best Answer with Examples

 5. Indecisive

-Ans: When addressing your greatest strengths and weaknesses in an interview, follow these concise steps:
+When addressing the greatest strengths and weaknesses of yourself in an interview, follow these concise steps:

 2. Acknowledge your weaknesses and discuss how you’re actively working to improve these weaknesses.

-3. Explain how your strengths benefit the organization.
+3. Explain how your strengths benefit the organisation.

 4. Highlight how overcoming your weakness can contribute to your success in the role.